Michael Lenson: Biography

 Michael Lenson was born as Michael Levenson in Galich, Russia, on February 21, 1903, and emigrated to the United States in 1911.
 He studied at the National Academy of Design, where he won the $10,000 Chalonier Paris Prize in 1928.
 This supported four years of additional studies in Europe: at the Slade School of Art in London, the Academie des Beaux Arts in Paris, and in the Netherlands.

 He returned from Europe to face an inhospitable art market during the Great Depression.
 He told an interviewer years later: "I was no more a conquering hero, I came back to nothing."
-He applied for work with the New York unit of the Work Progress Administration's Federal Art Project, but was rejected because he exceeded the income requirement since one of his brothers was a doctor and the family owned a dry cleaning business.
+He applied for work with the New York unit of the Works Progress Administration's Federal Art Project, but was rejected because he exceeded the income requirement since one of his brothers was a doctor and the family owned a dry cleaning business.
 In 1936 he reapplied successfully in New Jersey by not admitting to any family sources of support.
 He rose to become assistant state supervisor of mural projects for the WPA in New Jersey.
 He completed several major murals and he supervised a dozen more by other artists.
 He stayed with the WPA until the program ended in 1943.

 His surviving WPA murals, all in Newark, include History of the Enlightenment of Man at Weequahic High School; History of Newark in the council chambers at Newark City Hall; and The Four Freedoms at the Fourteenth Avenue School.
 Three others were destroyed: The History of New Jersey, a 16-by-75-foot mural at the Essex Mountain Sanatorium in Verona, was destroyed during renovations; murals for the New Jersey Pavilion of the 1939 World's Fair and for the Charlton Street School in Newark were lost to demolition.

 The Treasury Department's Section of Painting and Sculpture commissioned Lenson to create a mural titled Mining (1942) for the United States post office in Mount Hope, West Virginia.